 In that regard a key objective of this year’s review has been to establish a greater integration of environmental, social and governance (ESG) considerations within our strategic asset allocation.
 We are committed to recognising the importance of ESG factors in the delivery of sustainable long-term returns for our clients and to applying best practice when it comes to the integration of ESG factors within our investment decision making – we see this as core to our responsibility to act in the best interests of our customers.

 There is also an increasing body of evidence, both academic and industry driven, that supports the case for improved investor returns through the management of ESG risks and opportunities.
-We have long used ESG approaches in our managed investment approaches, and the performance benefits of doing so are clear to see from the track record of our socially responsible portfolios – which have consistently outperformed the average wealth manager since inception.
+We have long integrated ESG considerations into investment decision-making for SRI portfolios, and the performance benefits of doing so are clear to see from the track record of our socially responsible portfolios – which have consistently outperformed the average wealth manager since inception.

 At its core, ESG analysis is not simply related to improving the environmental characteristics of an investment, but rather about incorporating non-financial data sets alongside traditional financial data to better inform investment decision making.
 This means identifying new growth sectors in the economy while also avoiding industry models that will be left behind.
 That helps explain why the global socially responsible index has performed in excess of the global stock market.